 My daughter needs a part-time and/or summer job to defray college costs.
 How can the CCO help?

-Employers from all over the U.S. list their part-time and summer jobs on the Go BELLES system through the CCO.
-During the fall and spring semesters, students can visit the Financial Aid Office to get information about part-time on-campus employment.
-During the summer, students would need to contact the Human Resources Department to inquire about on-campus employment.
+Employers from all over the U.S. list their part-time and summer jobs on the College Central Network site.
+Students can also search for on-campus student employment during the academic year on this site.
+If a student wants to work on campus during the summer, she will need to contact the Human Resources Department.
 The CCO can assist your daughter in writing effective résumés and cover letters, job searching (both in the local area as well as nationally and internationally), and preparing for interviews.

 How can the CCO help my daughter explore post-graduate options?

-The CCO will work with your daughter to discover her true passions whether it may be searching for a job, applying for graduate school, volunteering throughout the world, or wherever her heart may take her!
+The CCO will work with your daughter to discover her true passions whether it may be searching for a job, applying for graduate school, participating in post-grad service throughout the world, or wherever her heart may take her!
 We are here to provide support and encouragement for your daughter to explore options and make well-informed decisions about her future.

 What salaries are new graduates in various fields earning?

-The quarterly salary survey developed by the National Association of Colleges and Employers (NACE) is available to students in our Career Resource Center located in our office.
-Additional information on salaries may be found online at: http://www.jobweb.com.
+The quarterly salary survey developed by the National Association of Colleges and Employers (NACE) is available to students and a reliable resource for researching starting salaries.